 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if a Warrior helps you, you will win if your combined combat strength ties that of the monster, and he can discard cards to add to his combat strength.
-If you are facing the Wannabe Vampire and a Cleric helps you, he can chase it away automatically.
-But if you are facing the Drooling Slime and an Elf helps you, the monster's combat strength is increased by 4 (unless you, too, are an Elf).
+For instance, if you are facing the Computer Mouse and a Sports Club Member helps you, the monster's combat strength is increased by 4 (unless you, too, are in the Sports Club and the monster's combat strength has already been increased).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
-Your helper does not go up any levels . . . unless he's an Elf, in which case he gains one level for each monster slain.
+Your helper does not go up any levels.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.